The Basics

 Wait- Verbal cue for dog to pause their motion until they receive release or next cue.

-Okay- Release cue from a duration position.
+Break- Release cue from a duration position.
 The dog should move out of the position with focus on handler.

 Up- The dog jumps onto a surface (such as a grooming table or into a car) with all four feet.